Eric-Xu/Ruby/library_OOP_TDD/README.md

 # Description

-I used TDD to create two classes: Book and Library.
-The Book object stores a title, author, and category.
-The Library object stores a list of books, saves them to a YAML file, and allows us to fetch them by category.
+I used TDD to create two classes: `Book` and `Library`.
+The `Book` object stores a title, author, and category.
+The `Library` object stores a list of books, saves them to a YAML file, and allows them to be fetched by their category.

 # Dependencies